1jour1vin

 Nose

-Bouquet of yellow fruits (apple, lemon) but also some spices
+A bouquet of yellow fruits (apple, lemon) as well as a few spices

-Dense and lively attack.
-Structure, aromatics, and class on the finish.
-A persistent fruity finish that combines maturity and freshness.
+A dense, lively attack.
+Structure, aromatic complexity, and character on the finish.
+A lingering, fruity finish that combines ripeness and freshness.

 Serve